Jacob Tamme: Denver Broncos

 Tamme signed for three years and $9 million with the Denver Broncos on March 23, 2012.
 His contract included $3.5 million in guaranteed money.
-Tamme improved much in the 2012 year as Peyton Manning signed for the Broncos.
-Tamme finished the 2012 year with 52 receptions for 555 receiving yards and two touchdowns.
+Tamme improved much in the 2012 season as Peyton Manning signed for the Broncos.
+Tamme finished the 2012 season with 52 receptions for 555 receiving yards and two touchdowns.

 In 2013, Tamme was part of a Broncos offense that was franchise-setting, becoming the first time an NFL team scored over 600 points in 16 regular season games that year.
 For the 2013 year, Tamme produced 184 receiving yards and two touchdowns.
 Tamme scored a receiving touchdown in the AFC Championship victory over the New England Patriots.
 In the Super Bowl, Tamme had two catches for nine yards, but lost 43–8 to the Seattle Seahawks.

 In 2014, Tamme played in 15 games and had 14 receptions for 109 yards and two touchdowns.